-Q: I'M AN ACTOR, HOW DO I GET TO ACT IN A FILM?
+Q: I'M AN ACTOR, HOW CAN I ACT IN A FILM?

-A: All casting decisions are up to the producers/directors on the teams.
-We may facilitate a casting day in L.A.
+A: all casting decisions are up to the producers/directors on the teams.
 Teams in other locales often hold open auditions.
-These are sometimes announced on Facebook, Twitter, Craig's List, local acting publications, or local newspapers.
+These are sometimes announced on Facebook, Twitter, Craig's List, local newspapers, etc.